-Go through our blog on What is Azure Data Factory to learn more.
+Go through our blog on Azure Data Factory tutorial to learn more.

 Data Factory does not offer the capability to work with real-time streaming and requires Azure Stream Analysis for this.
 While, in the case of Databricks, it has Apache Spark API which allows it to support structured streaming and deal with real-time streaming analytics.

 ADF offers drag-and-drop functionality for GUI which is similar to the one in SSIS which makes it easy to learn for developers who are familiar with SSIS since it does not require coding knowledge.
 However, Databricks requires you to use languages, such as Java, Scala, Python, R, etc. This makes it difficult to learn and work with Databricks as compared to Azure Data Factory.

 The last and most significant difference between the two tools is that ADF is generally used for data movement, ETL process, and data orchestration whereas; Databricks helps in data streaming and data collaboration in real-time.